SolidSol/SolidSol/README.md

  A.) Filebeat and MetricBeat

 These Beats allow us to collect the following information from each machine:
-- (Question): In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.
- A.) Filebeat watches/monitors log files, log events and locations that users specify,   Example: Inputs and harvesters A.) Metricbeat watches for any information in the file system which has been changed/altered and time frame.
+- Filebeat watches/monitors log files, log events and locations that users specify,   Example: Inputs and harvesters.
+While Metricbeat watches for any information in the file system which has been changed/altered and time frame.
 Takes the statistics

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: